mxro/maxrohde-web/content/import/wordpress/spearoflight/output-folder/2018/2018-10-12-a-discussion-of-professional-ambition/index.md

 ---
-title: "A Discussion of Professional Ambition"
+title: 'A Discussion of Professional Ambition'
-date: "2018-10-12"
+date: '2018-10-12'
 categories:
-  - "economy"
+  - 'economy'
-  - "psychology"
+  - 'psychology'
-  - "society"
+  - 'society'
 tags:
-  - "happinnes"
+  - 'happinnes'
-  - "life"
+  - 'life'
-  - "stress"
+  - 'stress'
-  - "work"
+  - 'work'
-coverImage: "rubens_peter_paul_-_the_fall_of_icarus.jpg"
+coverImage: 'rubens_peter_paul_-_the_fall_of_icarus.jpg'
 ---

 In our modern world, our basic material needs are often met easily.
 Especially for those which were fortunate enough to obtain a good education.
 It thus puzzles me why people are often so ambitious in their work.